Skip to main content

 If you're building or buying in the Aledo, Benbrook, or Hudson Oaks areas, expect a thorough site evaluation with soil boring to determine bedrock depth before any system gets designed.

 Three major reservoirs sit near Fort Worth: Eagle Mountain Lake, Benbrook Lake, and Lake Worth.
 Properties within the watersheds of these lakes face heightened scrutiny for septic permitting because failing systems can contaminate drinking water sources.
-According to TRWD's official permitting records, the Tarrant Regional Water District handles septic system applications directly for properties near these reservoirs, adding a separate layer of oversight beyond standard Tarrant County permitting.
+The Tarrant Regional Water District (TRWD) was authorized by TCEQ in 2011 to implement OSSF rules in its jurisdiction, adding another layer of oversight for properties near these reservoirs.

 Fort Worth has an aggressive policy on sewer connections.
 If your property is within reach of an existing city sewer main, the city will not issue a new septic permit.
 You'll be required to connect to municipal sewer instead.
 This catches some homeowners off guard, especially in areas where new development brings sewer lines closer to previously rural properties.
 Before investing in a new septic system, verify with the City of Fort Worth that sewer connection isn't available or planned for your area.
 Existing permitted systems can keep operating, but if yours fails and sewer has arrived in the meantime, connection may be required.

-Per TCEQ rules under 30 TAC Chapter 285, Tarrant County Public Health (TCPH) serves as the authorized agent for septic system oversight across unincorporated Tarrant County and 23 contract cities.
+Tarrant County Public Health (TCPH), through the county's Environmental Division, serves as the TCEQ-authorized agent for septic system oversight across unincorporated Tarrant County.
 Their requirements include:

 • Permits required for all new installations, repairs, extensions, and modifications